Skip to content

 Leaders who lack confidence struggle.
 They hesitate when making decisions, second-guess themselves, and project uncertainty.
 Their teams notice.

-Confidence isn't about being the loudest person in the room—it's about having a clear sense of direction and the courage to lead with conviction.
+Confidence isn't about being the loudest person in the room.
+It's about having a clear sense of direction and the courage to lead with conviction.

 If you want to build unshakable presence as a leader, here's how.